WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/faq.md

 Q - Will a restart bypass this and revoke my apps?

-A - Some users have found that on older devices, your apps might revoke, enable Airplane Mode and disable WiFi, or better yet forget your WiFi when rebooting.
+A - Some users have found that on older devices, your apps might revoke, disable WiFi and enable Airplane Mode

 ---